 The preparation for moving out whilst looking after three small children is gargantuan, and only achievable thanks to the unrelenting assistance of local friends and family.
 Generally speaking, the kids are fine about leaving the house.
 They have been heavily bribed with Lego.
 The six year old still doesn’t want to move schools though, and finds new ways to make her opposition apparent.
 The day before the removal lorry comes, she is spectacularly sick, meaning several last minute changes-in-plan, which result in my spending my final night in the house alone.
 I sleep fitfully in the seven year old’s Star Wars bedroom, worrying not about leaving, but about how to save three parking spaces for the lorry in the morning.

 The lorry arrives, miraculously parks, and the removal men set about their work.
 I sit in the car, which is full of the things we’ll need for our remaining weeks at my mums, watching our home get dismantled and loaded on to the lorry.
 It is exciting, and it occurs to me that perhaps there is no loss to mourn after all; no ambush of sadness lurking ahead.
 I can relax.
-I pop in to see Carol, my elderly neighbour, who makes me a coffee from a sachet.
+I pop in to see Alice, my elderly neighbour, who makes me a coffee from a sachet.

 “What a world,” I agree.
 It’s a strange day, and I drink it.